Dando18/slurm-dashboard/README.md

-# slurm-dashboard README
+# slurm-dashboard

-This is the README for your extension "slurm-dashboard".
-After writing up a brief description, we recommend including the following sections.
+A dashboard for interacting with the Slurm workload manager.

 ## Features